Types of radiological tests in Washington D.C. and Baltimore

 How we can help

-The law firm of Schochor, Federico and Staton has vast experience handling medical malpractice cases involving radiological and other types of medical errors.
+The law firm of Schochor, Staton, Goldberg and Cardea, P.A. has vast experience handling medical malpractice cases involving radiological and other types of medical errors.
 We take a personal interest in ensuring your best interests are represented while helping to maximize compensation.

 In one particular example of doctor negligence, our attorneys helped a radiology error victim obtain a $4 million recovery.
 After waking up one morning unable to lift his foot, the Plaintiff went to see his doctor.
 An MRI of the brain was performed the same day.
 The Defendant Radiologist read the MRI as showing a “small meningioma,” which is a small, benign (nonmalignant) lesion.
 In reality, however, the MRI demonstrated a vascular malformation of the brain which was responsible for the foot drop.
 The Plaintiff was not treated for the vascular malformation, despite protesting to the Defendant, and eventually the Plaintiff suffered a massive stroke and irreversible brain injury resulting in permanent paraplegia as well as speech deficits as a result of the failure to diagnose.